People in the Petrov Lab

 Show all current and former lab members

-Dmitri Petrov is a Michelle and Kevin Douglas Professor of Biology and Associate Chair of the Biology Department.
+Dmitri Petrov is a Kevin and Michelle Douglas Professor of Humanities and Sciences in the Biology Department at Stanford.
 He received his Ph.D. in 1997 from Harvard University under the guidance of Daniel Hartl and Richard Lewontin.
 He was a Junior Fellow at the Harvard Society of Fellows and a Research Fellow in the Genetics Department at Harvard Medical School under the guidance of Chao-Ting Wu.
 Dmitri came to Stanford in 2000 as an Assistant Professor.
-Petrov Lab does theoretical, computational and experimental work to address questions in molecular evolution and molecular population genomics.
+Petrov Lab does theoretical, computational and experimental work to address questions in molecular evolution and molecular population genetics.
 The primary focus at the moment is on (i) population genetics and molecular mechanisms of adaptation and (ii) genome evolution.
-For papers from the Petrov Lab please visit the Publications page.
+For projects and papers in the Petrov Lab please visit the Research and Publications pages.
 Petrov CV is here.
-E-mail: firstname.lastname@example.org.
+E-mail: email@example.com.

 James Cai is an Assistant Professor in the Department of Veterinary Integrative Biosciences at Texas A&M University.
 James is interested in the elucidation of genotype-phenotype relationships using computational genomics approaches.
 His lab seeks evolutionary interpretation of causal and associated variants underlying genetic disorders and complex traits of different organisms.
 During his time as Postdotoral Fellow in the Petrov Lab (2006-2010) James discovered the first clear signatures of recurrent adaptation in the patterns of human genetic variation, worked on understanding of patterns of evolution of genes of different evolutionary age, and peculiar network and evolutionary properties of genes that can underlie human disease.
 James develops various statistical tests and computational tools to understand the processes shaping genome variability patterns within and between species and maintains three Matlab toolboxes for population genetics, molecular evolution, and systems biology.
 The website of his lab at Texas A&M can be accessed here.
 The lab news story about James can be found here.